 Headquarters: Salt Lake City, Utah, United States

 Niche have bounced around a bit between factories.
-But manufacturing has remained in Austria throughout.
-It was in the GST factory originally, before moving to the Mothership (Capita) and very recently shifting to the KIEL factory, the same factory where Burton's high end boards are made.
+It was in the GST factory originally, before moving to the Mothership (Capita) and then the KIEL factory and now it seems like they've moved again, but only state on their website a "small Mediterranean town".

 NIDECKER